Name: Ankylosaurus

 Ornithischia, Thyreophora, Ankylosauridae, Ankylosaurinae.

-Species: A. magniventris.
+Species: A. magniventris

 Type: Herbivore.

-Known locations: Canada.
-USA.
+Known locations: Canada, Alberta

 Time period: Maastrichtian of the Cretaceous.